Parliamentary.ai

 Government Spending

-The bill states that all expenditure incurred by the Minister under this Act, and any increases in spending under other Acts attributable to this Act, will be paid from money provided by Parliament.
-Any increase in revenue to the Consolidated Fund resulting from this Act will be paid into the fund.
-No specific figures are provided.
+The bill states that all expenditure incurred under this Act by the Minister, and any increase in sums payable under other Acts attributable to this Act, will be paid out of money provided by Parliament.
+No specific figures are given.

 Groups Affected

-- Parliament: Has a significant role in scrutinizing the proposed exit package and the referendum process.
+• Parliament: Parliament plays a crucial role in reviewing the proposed exit package and scrutinizing the referendum process.

 Powered by nyModel